OchaBanana/ncsc_labs/index.rst

 - Day 1
     - Lab 1: Foundation Lab Remote installation
-        a: Connect to and using IPMI
+        - a: Connect to and using IPMI
-        b: Using the crashcart network_configuration command
+        - b: Using the crashcart network_configuration command
-        c: Foundation from a CVM
+        - c: Foundation from a CVM
-        d: 1-Click upgrade of AOS
+        - d: 1-Click upgrade of AOS
-        e: Install Foundation VM on your Laptop (Optional reference Lab)
+        - e: Install Foundation VM on your Laptop (Optional reference Lab)
-        f: Install Prism Central
+        - f: Install Prism Central
-        g: Creating an As Built Guide
+        - g: Creating an As Built Guide

 - Day 2
     - Lab 2: Data Protection
-        a: Networking: Bond Modes in AHV
+        - a: Networking: Bond Modes in AHV
-        b: Networking: Assigning VLANs for Host & CVM (Optional reference Lab)
+        - b: Networking: Assigning VLANs for Host & CVM (Optional reference Lab)
-        c: Snapshot Local and Recover
+        - c: Snapshot Local and Recover
-        d: Self Service Restore SSR
+        - d: Self Service Restore SSR
-        e: Replication to remote site & recover snapshot remotely, Migrate and Activate.
+        - e: Replication to remote site & recover snapshot remotely, Migrate and Activate.
 Snapshot to remote site

 - Day 3
     - Lab 3: Data Migrations
-        a: Manually importing ESXi VMs to AHV (Optional reference Lab)
-        b: Using Move VMs to migrate from ESXi to AHV

-- Day 3
-    - Lab 3: Data Migrations
-        a: Manually importing ESXi VMs to AHV (Optional reference Lab)
+        - a: Manually importing ESXi VMs to AHV (Optional reference Lab)
-        b: Using Move VMs to migrate from ESXi to AHV
+        - b: Using Move VMs to migrate from ESXi to AHV

     - Lab 4: Fit Checks Using Fit Check Tools
-        a: diagnostics.py
+        - a: Diagnostics.py
-        b: X-Ray
+        - b: X-Ray
-        c: Collector
+        - c: Collector
-        d: Nutanix Cluster Check (NCC)
+        - d: Nutanix Cluster Check (NCC)

 Introductions